 Ace in the hole.
 As if all that weren't enough, my saxophone won me my first close friend, in Nairobi.
 And far past that, even tho' I never stuck with any instrument long enough to get any good, my musical background became my ace in the hole once I took up partner dancing.

 Tumbler.
-First my dad built a tumbler.
-He didn't like the commercially available tumblers, so he built his own, subbing out the hefty metalworking bits.
-The 3 tumbler barrels were sections of heavy pipe, steel a quarter inch thick.
+When we first moved to Asheville, Dad got us a membership in SAMS: the Southern Appalachian Mineral Society.
+He was a Rockhound, I was a Pebble Pup.
+We went on their field trips and started finding cool stuff like crystals, agates and corundum (rubies and sapphires).
+This led to a whole family craft industry.
+First Dad built a tumbler.
+He didn't think much of the commercially available tumblers, so he built his own, subbing out the hefty metalworking bits.
+The three tumbler barrels were sections of heavy pipe, steel a quarter inch thick.
 A welder added ridges inside so the stones would tumble.
 The tops bolted on, and there was a relief valve.
 Lining up the bearings so the barrels wouldn't take off across the floor took hours working with a micrometer.
 It was a thing of beauty, an industrial-strength tumbler.
 The sound of rocks tumbling in the basement became part of our family soundtrack.